j-mie6/parsley/docs/api-guide/registers.md

 was.
 It creates a register `bs` that stores a `Brackets`, which tracks the last open character and its position.
-Then, whenever a bracket is entered, `matching` will save the existing information using the `local` combinator.
-Giving it the `identity` function will mean it will simply restore the existing state after it returns.
+Then, whenever a bracket is entered, `matching` will save the existing information using the `local`
+combinator: giving it the `identity` function will mean it will simply restore the existing state after it returns.
 Whenever an open bracket is parsed, it will write its position into the state (lagging by one character), and then if the corresponding closing bracket cannot be parsed, it will use an